 Jaguars News | Jacksonville Jaguars - jaguars.com John Oehser

-If they do, they can beat the Chargers.
-Here are 10 things they must do to make that happen:
+Here are 10 things they must do to do that: